I have been getting more questions about Zika Virus, as it becomes more of a global concern.

 What are chickenpox and shingles?

-Chickenpox and shingles are infections which are caused by varicella-zoster virus.
+Chickenpox and shingles are infections which are caused by the varicella-zoster virus.

 How do I get infected?